Lawrenccee/YugiohDex-/README.md

 ![App Decks](/public/img/decks.png)

 ## File Organization and Architecture
-* Files were named using Pascal Case
+* Files were named using Pascal Case except for index.html, to be linked from the landing page
 * Files were organized using by the type of file, separating HTML, JS, and CSS files in their respective folders.
 Any images were put into an image folder that was referenced to within the other files to grab and display those images.

 ## Known Issues, Bugs, & Limitations